 The above list includes very serious side effects.
 You/your child may need urgent medical attention or hospitalisation.

-Occasionally, Zinforo may be associated with changes in the blood that may require the doctor or nurse to do certain blood tests.
+Occasionally, Zinforo may be associated with changes in the blood, such as an increase in some white blood cells that may require the doctor or nurse to do certain blood tests.

 Tell the doctor, nurse or pharmacist if you/your child notice anything that is making you/your child feel unwell.
 Other side effects not listed above may also occur in some people.